Nucleomics-VIB/Nanopore_Pinfish_Analysis/README.md

 This Snakemake pipeline and accompanying RStudio report are largely inspired by the ONT tutorial found at [nanoporetech](https://github.com/nanoporetech/ont_tutorial_pinfish) with addition of a few additional analysis steps.

+Please refer to the original document for installilng the necessary components and for more info about the pipeline.

 <hr>

 <h4>Please send comments and feedback to <a href="mailto:nucleomics.bioinformatics@vib.be">nucleomics.bioinformatics@vib.be</a></h4>